copyninja/copyninja.info/content/devops/my_mail_setup.rst

    <jonas> Redpill is a concept - a way to setup Debian hosts to collaborate
    across organisations
    <jonas> I develop the concept, and use it for the first ever Redpill
-   network-of-networks redpilld.dk, involving my own network (jones.dk), my main client's network (homebase.dk), a network in Germany including Skolelinux Germany (free-owl.de), and Vasudevøs network (copyninja.info)
+   network-of-networks redpill.dk, involving my own network (jones.dk), my main client's network (homebase.dk), a network in Germany including Skolelinux Germany (free-owl.de), and Vasudev's network (copyninja.info)

-Along with that I've a dovecot sieve filtering to classify on high level mails into various folders depending on from where they originate.
-All the rules live in the `~/dovecot.sieve` file under every account which is a mail address.
+Along with that I have a dovecot sieve filtering to classify on high level mails into various folders depending on from where they originate.
+All the rules live in the `~/dovecot.sieve` file under every account which has a mail address.

-Again I'm not going into detail of how to set these things as its not goal of my this post.
+Again I'm not going into detail of how to set these things up, as its not goal of my this post.

 On my Laptop
 ============